-For us this policy has two major aspects.
-On one hand, there is the end product which has a certain life span and at some point, it will definitely become waste as nothing lasts forever.
-On other hand there is the process of creation and the inevitable waste that is created during it.
+For us, this policy has two major aspects.
+On one hand, there is the end product which has a certain lifespan and at some point, it will definitely become waste as nothing lasts forever.
+On another hand, there is the process of creation and the inevitable waste that is created during it.

 According to The International Sleep Products Association, 10.8 years is the average life of a mattress and box spring.
 There are 312 million people in the U.S. today.
 Together, these numbers mean that around 48 million mattresses and/or box springs are sent to landfills every year.
 These estimates do not include units from hotels or dormitories, which are replaced more frequently.

 The other aspect that causes pollution of our planet is the creation of the product itself.
-Working with synthetic materials is also a way to introduce dangerous chemicals and toxins to the environment.
-Also, in each process there is leftover material.
+Working with synthetic materials is also a way to introduce dangerous chemicals and toxins in the environment.
+Also, in each process, there is leftover material.
 We use quality natural materials and we try to minimize the leftovers by optimizing our process.
-All the pieces of fabric that are left over from the process are donated to ISE – Initiative for Social Empowerment where they are turned into beautiful aroma dolls and bags.
+Pieces of fabric that are left over from the process are either donated to ISE – Initiative for Social Empowerment where they are turned into beautiful aroma dolls and bags or sold to other artisans through here.
 This way we show accountability for our impact on the planet as well as support a good cause.